fugue user [global options] command [options]

 user command allows you to assume a specified fugue

 for issuing fugue commands.
+(This is only applicable for configurations

 For detailed information on creating and managing users refer to How to Use RBAC in the Fugue User Guide.